 Be polite, as you would in a face-to-face class.

 - Sarcasm via text can come across as off-putting or rude to those who do not know you personally.
 It is best to avoid sarcasm in an online classroom.

 - In most online situations typing in ALL CAPS comes off as shouting.

 - Keep in mind that what you share in an online classroom is part of a permanent digital record.

-- The chatbox is a place to share ideas and ask questions.
+- Chat messaging is a place to share ideas and ask questions.
 Avoid using it as an instant messenger like you would use with your friends.

 - Be kind and professional.
 Think before you type.